JOANN Target of Unusually High Options Trading (NASDAQ:JOAN)

-JOANN Inc. (NASDAQ:JOAN – Get Rating) was the target of unusually large options trading activity on Thursday.
-Investors acquired 2,948 put options on the company.
-This is an increase of approximately 2,100% compared to the average daily volume of 134 put options.
+JOANN Inc. (NASDAQ:JOAN – Get Rating) was the recipient of unusually large options trading activity on Wednesday.
+Stock investors acquired 8,243 call options on the stock.
+This represents an increase of approximately 1,658% compared to the average volume of 469 call options.

+JOANN (NASDAQ:JOAN – Get Rating) last posted its earnings results on Thursday, March 17th.
+The company reported $1.16 earnings per share for the quarter, beating analysts’ consensus estimates of $0.88 by $0.28.
+JOANN had a net margin of 2.35% and a return on equity of 63.64%.
+The firm had revenue of $735.30 million during the quarter, compared to analyst estimates of $752.33 million.
+The firm’s revenue for the quarter was down 12.5% on a year-over-year basis.
+On average, equities analysts predict that JOANN will post 1.58 EPS for the current year.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Lord Abbett & CO.
-LLC purchased a new stake in JOANN during the third quarter worth $11,713,000.
-Royce & Associates LP grew its position in JOANN by 298.5% during the fourth quarter.
-Royce & Associates LP now owns 790,850 shares of the company’s stock valued at $8,209,000 after acquiring an additional 592,409 shares during the period.
-Vanguard Group Inc. grew its position in JOANN by 135.5% during the second quarter.
-Vanguard Group Inc. now owns 588,661 shares of the company’s stock valued at $9,272,000 after acquiring an additional 338,661 shares during the period.
-Capital Research Global Investors boosted its position in shares of JOANN by 13.4% in the third quarter.
-Capital Research Global Investors now owns 2,729,250 shares of the company’s stock worth $30,404,000 after buying an additional 323,517 shares during the period.
-Finally, Alden Global Capital LLC purchased a new stake in shares of JOANN in the fourth quarter worth about $3,069,000.
-94.90% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently bought and sold shares of the stock.
+Geode Capital Management LLC grew its holdings in shares of JOANN by 18.2% in the third quarter.
+Geode Capital Management LLC now owns 226,854 shares of the company’s stock valued at $2,527,000 after purchasing an additional 34,982 shares in the last quarter.
+Arrowstreet Capital Limited Partnership boosted its stake in JOANN by 964.1% during the third quarter.
+Arrowstreet Capital Limited Partnership now owns 123,430 shares of the company’s stock worth $1,375,000 after buying an additional 111,830 shares during the period.
+International Assets Investment Management LLC boosted its stake in JOANN by 29.2% during the third quarter.
+International Assets Investment Management LLC now owns 27,400 shares of the company’s stock worth $305,000 after buying an additional 6,200 shares during the period.
+O Shaughnessy Asset Management LLC purchased a new position in JOANN during the third quarter worth $390,000.
+Finally, Northern Trust Corp purchased a new position in JOANN during the second quarter worth $719,000.
+94.90% of the stock is owned by hedge funds and other institutional investors.

-Several analysts have commented on the stock.
-Telsey Advisory Group lowered their price objective on shares of JOANN from $14.00 to $11.00 and set a “market perform” rating on the stock in a research report on Wednesday, December 1st.
-Wells Fargo & Company cut shares of JOANN from an “overweight” rating to an “equal weight” rating and cut their price target for the stock from $15.00 to $10.00 in a research note on Friday, December 3rd.
-Zacks Investment Research cut shares of JOANN from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, February 2nd.
-Finally, Barclays cut their price target on shares of JOANN from $11.00 to $10.00 and set an “underweight” rating for the company in a research note on Monday, December 6th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus price target of $13.89.
+Several equities analysts have recently weighed in on the stock.
+Telsey Advisory Group lowered their price objective on shares of JOANN from $14.00 to $11.00 and set a “market perform” rating on the stock in a research note on Wednesday, December 1st.
+Barclays lowered their price objective on shares of JOANN from $10.00 to $9.00 and set an “underweight” rating on the stock in a research note on Monday.
+Loop Capital raised their target price on shares of JOANN from $13.00 to $15.00 in a research note on Friday, March 18th.
+Piper Sandler cut shares of JOANN from an “overweight” rating to a “neutral” rating and decreased their target price for the stock from $12.00 to $11.00 in a research note on Friday, March 18th.
+Finally, Guggenheim cut shares of JOANN from a “buy” rating to a “neutral” rating in a research note on Monday.
+Two research analysts have rated the stock with a sell rating, four have assigned a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $13.67.

-JOANN (NASDAQ:JOAN – Get Rating) last issued its earnings results on Thursday, March 17th.
-The company reported $1.16 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.88 by $0.28.
-JOANN had a return on equity of 68.21% and a net margin of 3.23%.
-The business had revenue of $735.30 million during the quarter, compared to the consensus estimate of $752.33 million.
-JOANN’s revenue for the quarter was down 12.5% compared to the same quarter last year.
-Analysts anticipate that JOANN will post 1.68 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, April 8th.
-Shareholders of record on Friday, March 25th will be given a $0.11 dividend.
-The ex-dividend date is Thursday, March 24th.
-This represents a $0.44 dividend on an annualized basis and a yield of 3.39%.
-This is a positive change from JOANN’s previous quarterly dividend of $0.10.
-JOANN’s dividend payout ratio (DPR) is currently 19.23%.

 About JOANN (Get Rating)